jyronbones/mill-reporting-platform/powerbi/README.md

 # Power BI Report

-A three-page operational report for the mill reporting platform, built in Power BI Desktop against the Postgres KPI views.
-It covers mill performance, metallurgy, and data quality over the 90-day campaign.
+A three-page operational report for the mill reporting platform, built in Power BI Desktop on the Postgres KPI views.
+It covers mill performance, metallurgy, and data quality across the 90-day campaign.

-*1.40 Mt milled · 60,889 oz poured · 90.6% recovery · 93.8% availability*
+Over the campaign: 1.40 Mt milled, 60,889 oz poured, 90.6% recovery, 93.8% availability.

 ## Pages

 ### Operations

-Headline KPIs — tonnes milled, recovery, gold poured, availability — above throughput, recovery, and cumulative-gold trends.
-Throughput dips mark downtime events, and day and night shifts are overlaid on each trend.
+Headline KPIs (tonnes milled, recovery, gold poured, availability) over throughput, recovery, and cumulative-gold trends.
+Throughput dips mark downtime, and day and night shifts are overlaid on each trend.

 ![Operations Overview](screenshots/01_operations_overview.png)